St. Joseph Indian Trail – Michigan’s 200 Mile Ancient Highway

 The Era of the Corduroy Road

 When the Territorial road was first built from Plymouth to St. Joseph, a portion of the road was ‘corduroy.’ which means wood logs placed firmly together in a fashion resembling the ribs in corduroy fabric.
-This would be used to keep the roadbed intact during wet and winter weather.
+This would keep the roadbed intact during wet and winter weather.
 Even today, construction crews may encounter the embedded logs of a portion of a corduroy road.

 Traveling on the St. Joseph Trail Today